PeterMosmans/deserialization-lab/Lab_instructions.md

    Let's create our own JavaScript object, convert it to JSON, and send it to the server.

-**Remark** JSON, or JavaScript Object Notation is a data format using the JavaScript syntax.
+:blue_book: **Note**: JSON, or JavaScript Object Notation is a data format using the JavaScript syntax.
 Keys as well as values are surrounded by double quotes.

 Using the command `node` we can execute NodeJS statements on the command line using a Read-Evaluate-Print Loop, or REPL.
 Start the `node` REPL with the